-William Longley was born at Mill Creek, Texas to Campbell and Sarah Longley on October 6, 1851.
-When Longley was still very young the family moved to the small town of Evergreen, Texas, where he went to school and worked on the family farm.
+William Longley was born at Mill Creek, Texas, to Campbell and Sarah Longley on October 6, 1851.
+When Longley was still very young, the family moved to Evergreen, Texas, where he went to school and worked on the family farm.
 Longley learned how to use a gun before he was a teenager and would soon prove to be one of the fastest draws in Texas with his deadly accurate aim and participation in numerous gunfights.

 After the Civil War had ended, Texas Governor E.J.
-Davis, created a state police force that was made up of mostly freed slaves.
-This incensed many of the Confederate Southerners who were still bitter over the war.
-One day in December, 1866, while Bill and his father, Campbell, were in Evergreen, a black policeman who had been drinking came riding down the street waving his gun and cursing some of the local towns’ people.
+Davis created a state police force made up of mostly freed slaves.
+This incensed many Confederate Southerners who were still bitter over the war.
+One day in December 1866, while Bill and his father, Campbell, were in Evergreen, a black policeman who had been drinking came riding down the street waving his gun and cursing some of the local towns’ people.

-When the police officer began to insult his father, Bill stepped forward and told the man to lower his gun.
-Not knowing Bill’s accuracy, the lawman brought his own gun up, pointing it at young Bill who shot the man dead.
-Soon Longley took up with other young men and began to terrorize newly freed slaves, killing two more black men in Lexington, Texas.
+When the police officer insulted his father, Bill stepped forward and told the man to lower his gun.
+Not knowing Bill’s accuracy, the lawman brought his gun up, pointing it at young Bill, who shot the man dead.
+Soon Longley took up with other young men and began terrorizing newly freed slaves, killing two more black men in Lexington, Texas.

-On December 20, 1868, Longley, Johnson McKeown, and James Gilmore intercepted three ex-slaves from Bell County, killing a man named Green Evans.
-During the next two years, he and his brother-in-law, John W. Wilson, were terrorizing black families of south central Texas.
+On December 20, 1868, Longley, Johnson McKeown, and James Gilmore intercepted three ex-slaves from Bell County, killing Green Evans.
+During the next two years, he and his brother-in-law, John W. Wilson, terrorized black families in south-central Texas.

-By this time, Longley had earned a reputation as a fast-draw and was often sought out by those wanting to establish themselves as feared gunmen.
+By this time, Longley had earned a reputation as a fast draw and was often sought out by those wanting to establish themselves as feared gunmen.
 However, these challengers invariably lost when calling Longley into the street.
-Longley himself picked many a fight with anyone he suspected of being a Yankee sympathizer or a carpetbagger.
+Longley picked many fights with anyone he suspected of being a Yankee sympathizer or a carpetbagger.
 Standing six feet tall, he was also known to whip any black man who crossed his path.

-It was during this time that Longley was supposedly involved with an outlaw gang led by Cullen M. Baker in Arkansas.
-Although, by some accounts, he was only traveling with a member of the gang and was accused by association.
+During this time, Longley was supposedly involved with an outlaw gang led by Cullen M. Baker in Arkansas.
+Although, by some accounts, he was only traveling with a gang member and was accused by association.

-Later, Longley claimed to have worked as a trail driver in Abilene, Kansas where he killed his trail boss, a man named Rector, after a disagreement.
-He also professed to having killed a horse thief named McClelland.
-He then fled to Leavenworth, Kansas where he killed a soldier for insulting the virtue of Texas women.
+Later, Longley claimed to have worked as a trail driver in Abilene, Kansas, where he killed his trail boss, a man named Rector, after a disagreement.
+He also professed to have killed a horse thief named McClelland.
+He then fled to Leavenworth, Kansas, where he killed a soldier for insulting the virtue of Texas women.
 This time he was arrested and convicted of murder.
 Though he was tried and sentenced to 30 years, he managed to escape.

-Before long, Longley joined a gold-mining expedition in the Wind River Mountains of Wyoming Territory, but was stranded when the United States Army stopped the group.
-In June 1870 he enlisted in the United States cavalry and promptly deserted.
-He was captured, court-martialed, and sentenced to two years’ confinement at Camp Stambaugh, Wyoming Territory.
-After about six months he was released back to his unit, where he remained until he again deserted on June 8, 1872.
+Before long, Longley joined a gold-mining expedition in the Wind River Mountains of Wyoming Territory but was stranded when the United States Army stopped the group.
+In June 1870, he enlisted in the United States cavalry and promptly deserted.
+He was captured, court-martialed, and sentenced to two years confinement at Camp Stambaugh, Wyoming Territory.
+After about six months, he was released back to his unit, remaining until he again deserted on June 8, 1872.

-Longley claimed that he lived and rode with Chief Washakie and the Shoshone Indians, which is questionable, and then returned to Texas via Parkerville, Kansas, where he professed to have killed a Charlie Stuart, of whom there is no record.
+Longley claimed that he lived and rode with Chief Washakie and the Shoshone Indians, which is questionable.
+He then returned to Texas via Parkerville, Kansas, where he professed to have killed a Charlie Stuart, of whom there is no record.

 He returned to Texas and Bell County, where his parents had moved, and worked as a cowboy in Comanche County.
-During this time he allegedly killed a black man and engaged in a gunfight at the Santa Anna Mountains in Coleman County.
+He allegedly killed a black man and engaged in a gunfight at the Santa Anna Mountains in Coleman County.

 February 1876 found Longley sharecropping for the Reverend William R. Lay in Delta County, Texas.
 A dispute with a local man over a girl led to Longley’s arrest; however, the jail couldn’t hold Longley.
-Soon, he started a fire and burning himself out, he escaped.
-For unknown reasons he was angry with the Reverend Lay and on June 13, 1876, he shot and killed him while he was milking a cow.
+Soon, he started a fire, and burning himself out, he escaped.
+An account says that Longley was interested in the same girl the Reverend Lay’s nephew was and that the Reverend was trying to run off Wild Bill.
+Bill wasn’t going to have someone push him around, and on June 13, 1876, he shot and killed the Reverend while milking a cow.

 On September 5, 1877, the jurors of Lee County deliberated only 1 ½ hours before they sentenced William to death by hanging.

-Before the crowd of some 4,000 people Longley claimed that he had only killed eight men.
-Before Brown sent him downward to his death, Longley held up his hand, saying:
+Before the crowd of some 4,000 people, Longley claimed that he had only killed eight men.
+Before Brown sent him down to his death, Longley held up his hand, saying:

 Then he nodded to the executioner and was sent downward through the trap to his death.

-However, as fate would have it, a novice hangman cut Longley too much slack and he landed feet first beneath the gallows, extending his life for the few minutes it took to correct the embarrassing situation.
-Immediately the sheriff and several of the guards rushed downwards and held Bill’s feet off the ground so the rope could strangle him.
+However, as fate would have it, a novice hangman cut Longley too much slack, and he landed feet first beneath the gallows, extending his life for the few minutes it took to correct the embarrassing situation.
+Immediately the sheriff and several guards rushed downwards and held Bill’s feet off the ground so the rope could strangle him.